Criticism of RAGs in the BMJ

 Overreactions to red, yellow, and green (or just red and green) are counterproductive in my experience.
 But, it's hard to get people to consider a new method when “the way we've always managed” seems to work fine for them…

-That's why the change management layer of all of this is FAR more complicated than the technical method itself.Please post a comment and join the discussion.
-Subscribe to get notified about posts daily or weekly.
+That's why the change management layer of all of this is FAR more complicated than the technical method itself.What do you think?
+Scroll down to comment or share your thoughts and the post on social media.
+Don't want to miss a post or podcast?
+Subscribe to get notified about posts via email daily or weekly.